-Monitoring during 2022 showed a slight decrease in the annual mean at locations in Helensburgh.
-The measured annual trends in Figures 3 and 4 shows that NO2 levels are well below the annual objective, and that trends in the data over the last twelve years are falling.
+Monitoring during 2023 showed a decrease in the annual mean at locations in Helensburgh.
+The measured annual trends in Figures 3 and 4 shows that NO2 levels are well below the annual objective, and that trends in the data over the last ten years are falling.

-Monitoring activity in Oban was affected by staffing issues during 2022.
+Monitoring activity in Oban was affected by staffing issues during 2023.
 Although monitoring activity continued throughout the year changeover dates were frequently missed providing lengthy exposure periods which were not aligned with the DEFRA changeover calendar.
+In addition there was evidence of tampering of tubes by the public where they were more accessible, particularly at the N2 location.

 Giving due regard to the processes available (for time waiting and annualisation), there are limitations in using data from the Oban monitoring locations.
-As a result confidence in the use of data was considered insufficient and an annual mean for these locations was not calculated.
+As a result, confidence in the use of data was considered insufficient and an annual mean for these locations was not calculated.

 Previous years monitoring has shown decreasing concentrations at all 3 Oban monitoring locations over the last 15 years, well below the air quality objective.
 There is no indication that circumstances in terms of vehicle emissions will have changed sufficiently to alter this trend in Oban.
-Resolution of staffing issues will ensure monitoring in Oban will continue through 2023.
+Resolution of staffing issues will ensure monitoring in Oban will continue through 2024.
+A review of the accessibility of monitoring tubes particularly at N2 and N3 will also be undertaken to appraise tampering mitigation measures.